MicrosoftDocs/windows-itpro-docs/windows/security/information-protection/bitlocker/bitlocker-basic-deployment.md

 # BitLocker basic deployment

+*Applies to:*

+- Windows 10
+- Windows 11
-(*Applies to: Windows 10, Windows 11, Windows Server 2016 and above*)
+- Windows Server 2016 and above

 This article for the IT professional explains how BitLocker features can be used to protect your data through drive encryption.